What if you want to makes changes to the files contained in one of your dependencies before you use it?

 4 Do the actual work of the transform

-Note how the implementation uses @InputArtifact to inject the artifact to transform into the action.
-It requests a directory for the unzipped classes by using TransformOutputs.dir() and then unzips the JAR file into this directory.
+Note how the implementation uses @InputArtifact to inject an artifact to transform into the action class, so that it can be accessed within the transform method.
+This method requests a directory for the unzipped classes by using TransformOutputs.dir() and then unzips the JAR file into this directory.

 Artifact Transforms with Parameters